tevaughan/modgraph/README.md

-# Beauty in Simple Math
+# Beauty in Easy Math

 ![33](33.png)